 Fit a little high-altitude activity into your Colorado summer itinerary with these tippy-top-of-the-hill ideas, and check the resorts’ websites for even more options.
 Plan your trip around each town’s summer events so there’s plenty to do when you come down — literally — from your mountainous high.
 And find 8 Ways to Love Summer in Colorado.

 Mountain-bike purists will find fat-tire heaven on Keystone Bike Park’s rock drops, gardens, bridges, berms, roller coasters and 60 miles of trails.
 The resort offers rental equipment that will give you the confidence to get out of granny gear and into a mystical singletrack zone.
 There's also two golf courses, ATV tours and mountain-top yoga.

 Purgatory (formerly Durango Mountain Resort)

 Steamboat Ski Resort

 Mount Werner’s relatively flat (but un-relatively, amazingly scenic) Vista Nature Trail should only take you an hour to hike.
 Extend the day with a stop for lunch, a glass of wine and expansive Yampa River Valley views from the deck of Thunderhead Lodge.
-Also check out: scenic gondola rides, the Coca-Cola Adventure Zone's family activities, guided hikes, sunset happy hours, Movies on the Mountain and golf.
+Also check out: scenic gondola rides, the Land Up Adventure Zone's family activities, guided hikes, sunset happy hours, Movies on the Mountain and golf.

 Aspen & Snowmass Mountains